Estimating r For each of the following, estimate the value of the... | Channels for Pearson+

 Linear Correlation Coefficient (r)

 The linear correlation coefficient, denoted as r, quantifies the strength and direction of a linear relationship between two variables.
 Its value ranges from -1 to 1, where 1 indicates a perfect positive correlation, -1 indicates a perfect negative correlation, and 0 indicates no correlation.
-Understanding r is crucial for interpreting the relationship between pulse rates and IQ scores in the given data.
+Understanding r is crucial for interpreting how changes in one variable may relate to changes in another.

 Recommended video: